9. The Value of Art

 Dealer Status: There are some art dealers in the world who are famous for their "great eye" in spotting new talent.
 If they like your work, they will commission you to make new art for their gallery.
 If they like your work and showcase it, they can demand very high prices, even if you’re a new artist, and relatively unknown.
 Dealers like Saatchi have turned many young art students into stars, helping them make millions of dollars.

-Historical Significance: Historical significance is closely linked to originality, as I described above.
+Historical Significance: This is closely linked to originality, as described above.
 There are many expensive artworks that have only one claim to fame––they were the first to come up with the idea.
 Examples include blank canvases, Duchamp’s “Urinal” sculpture, and Manzoni’s “Artist’s Shit” in a can.
 When historical significance combines with a really good idea, such as the mystery of Mona Lisa’s smile (one of the first portraits to show any emotion in the sitter’s face) then the work can become priceless.

 Provenance: Of all the factors in raising a price, this is the silliest to me, and it’s mostly about bragging rights.
 Provenance is the history of who owned an artwork after it was made.
 If an artwork was highly valued and owned by a famous person, say a politician, or a businessman, then the work becomes even more expensive.
 People who own it can say, “Hey, this was owned by a Kennedy,” or, “This used to hang in Rockefeller’s office.”
 It may be silly, but it matters to collectors.